 Sleep seems like a no-brainer.
 Just something that we do.
 But actually, sleep plays a much more important role in your well being than you think.
 Sleep affects your mood, ability to lose weight, how fast you age, your performance and can even prevent cancer.

 Without sufficient sleep, you suffer.
-Your productivity declines, your stress hormone, cortisol, is higher which can result in weight loss, your thyroid slows down, you feel restless, you can’t focus and on top of that, you increase your risk of cancer, diabetes and heart disease.
+Your productivity declines, and the levels of the stress hormone, cortisol, rise, which can result in weight gain and a poor-functioning thyroid.
+Often, you feel restless, you can’t focus, and on top of that, you increase your risk of getting cancer, diabetes and heart disease.

 Like everything else in life, there are no shortcuts to achieving your goal - even if it is sleep.
 Sleeping pills don’t work.
 These might give you an extra 30 minutes of sleep, but it’s likely to not even be the high quality of sleep that your brain and body both need.
 By actively ensuring you’re getting enough high quality sleep you can improve everything from skin health to hormonal balance, weight loss and your immune system.
 Here’s how: